-“Now Israel (Jacob) loved Joseph more than any of his other sons, because he had been born to him in his old age; and he made an ornate robe for him.
-When his brothers saw that their father loved him more than any of them, they hated him and could not speak a kind word to him.
+“Now Israel loved Joseph more than all his other sons because he was the son of his old age.
+So he had made him a long-sleeved tunic.
+When his brothers saw that their father loved him more than all his brothers, they hated him and could not speak to him in shalom.

-When he told his father as well as his brothers, his father rebuked him and said, “What is this dream you had?
-Will your mother and I and your brothers actually come and bow down to the ground before you?”
-His brothers were jealous of him, but his father kept the matter in mind.”
-NIV
+Then his father rebuked him and said to him, “What’s this dream you dreamed?
+Will we really come—your mother and I with your brothers—to bow down to the ground to you?”
+So his brothers were jealous of him, but his father kept the speech in mind.”
+TLV

 How to Stop Comparing Yourself to Others and Avoid That Comparison Trap Completely

 So we know about the damage comparison can do to us as believers, but how do you stop comparing yourself to others and keep yourself out of the comparison trap?

 Take what you see on social media with a grain of salt (and what you hear as well!).
 When you look at Facebook and Instagram, try to remember that it is usually a “best foot forward” situation.
 Just because it appears to be perfect doesn’t mean it is.
 The key to stop comparing yourself to others and falling into the comparison trap is to realize much of what you see is through a filter.